metlov/umbrella-linux/Documentation/website/content/pages/installation-en.md

 These are all simple text files and `./umbrella-install` is a bash script, please `chmod +x ./umbrella-install` after downloading.
-If you wish to generate unique passwords and certificates for your system (which is, basically, any time if you change the system name or location in umbrella.xml) -- delete the `umbrella_keys.xml` file (it will be recreated by the installer with your own settings).
+If you wish to generate unique passwords and certificates for your system (it is necessary, for example, if you change the system name or location in umbrella.xml) -- delete the `umbrella_keys.xml` file (it will be recreated by the installer with your own settings).
 Do not install any additional packages at this point (may be except `mc` and `aptitude`).

+5. Review the `*.xml` files and alter the settings there.
+You may want to check the name of vmhost (must coincide with the name of the Ubuntu system, used for installation), the definitions of the extif on router (the IP and gatewey addresses) and vmhost (mac address) to ensure they correspond to the ones, reported by `ifconfig` and `route`.
-5. Review the `*.xml` files and alter the settings there (since there is no documentation yet, you will need to consult somebody if you want to do some non-trivial changes).
-Again, if you have changed the system name (or location, or just in case) -- delete the umbrella_keys.xml to have it regenerated.
+Since there is no documentation yet, you will need to consult somebody if you want to do some non-trivial changes.

 5. Run the "./umbrella-install" script you've also downloaded on the previous step.
 It should do everything automatically, but may require a single hard (with "Power off"/"Power on") reboot of the virtual machine.
-After reboot run the script again and it should finish the installation.
+After reboot run the script again, the installation will continue.
 It may take several hours to complete depending on the speed of your hard drive.
 Ejoy your new Umbrella Linux system !